alexandercerutti/passkit-generator/README.md

 ## Contributors

 A big thanks to all the people that contributed to improve this package.
 Any contribution is welcome.
 Do you have an idea to make this improve or something to say?
 Open a topic in the issues and we'll discuss together!
-Thank you ❤
+Thank you ❤️
-Also a big big big big thank you to all the financial contributors!
+Also a big big big big thank you to all the financial contributors, which help me maintain the development of this package ❤️!

 ### Code Contributors